 - 52.3% report issues with etiquette of not wanting to come off as rude or impersonal.

-The top issues highlighted by the report show that meeting scheduling tools users want more control to prioritize their meetings and availability, and the ability to offer more flexible options during the booking process.
+The top issues highlighted by the report show that users want more control over their availability and prioritization of their meetings, and the ability to offer more flexible options during the booking process.

 So how do you reap the productivity benefits from a meeting scheduler, and address these valid issues to optimize for everyone involved?